-7.3.24. index_column_diff#
+7.3.24. index_column_diff

 7.3.24.1.
 Summary#

-New in version 9.0.1.
+Added in version 9.0.1.

-index_column_diff command check where indexes are broken or not.
+command check where indexes are broken or not.

 We can found already a broken index by this command.
 Normally, we don’t found it unless Groonga refer, delete, or update it.
 However, it is possible that Groonga crashes or returns wrong search results by using it. it make us want to found it in advance.
 This command useful in this case.